digitalyoshixi/zettelkasten/content/SAP Security Intern Cover Letter.md

-I would love to schedule some time to talk to you some more.
+I would love to schedule some time to talk to you.
 Below I have attached my portfolio for a look into my further works.

 Many thanks,

-David